coders61/streaming-api-links/README.md

 StreamHub is a clean link directory dashboard UI built for GitHub Pages.

-It provides a fast way to browse and access external streaming, movie, TV show, and embed providers through a structured table interface with a modern app-like experience.
+It provides a fast way to browse and access external streaming, embed providers through a structured table interface with a modern app-like experience.

 Users can: